Mohamed3331/clinic-management-system/README.md

 ### `Motiviation`
 Mainly i developed this project to enhance my skills in MERN stack to build full stack web applications, using clean, reusable and documented code.

+### `Technologies used`
+### Frontend i used mainly React along with other libraries for handling some animations and form such as React-Hook-Form
+### Backend i used Nodejs & Express along with other libraries for hashing password, Mongoose ORM for MongoDB, JWT.
+The Database was mainly Mongodb atlas along with the aggregate framework for providing fuzzy search resuls.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).